federgraph/trimm-420-data-format-delphi/Reports.md

 ## Trimm-Item Json

-This is what a Trimm-Item look like in json format:
+This is what a Trimm-Item looks like in json format:
 ```json
 {"Name":"T0","Faktor":1,"OffsetX":0,"OffsetZ":0,
 "RK":{